 The minimum thresholds to pass vary by state but generally require:

-While the exact passing score differs across states, meeting the above thresholds demonstrates your minimum competency to practice law responsibly by applying legal knowledge and analysis.
+While the exact passing score differs across states, meeting the above thresholds demonstrates your minimum competency to practice law responsibly by applying legal knowledge and analysis and we took help from the Blinkipedia legal team.

 FAQs